 - Using your credit terms as an unsecured, interest-free loan

-- Transferring assets into a new business while leaving you and other creditors to perish in the old 1.
+- Transferring assets into a new business while leaving you and other creditors to perish in the old one

 Consequences of a Winding-up Petition

-The serving of a Winding up Petition should concern a company director because Section 127 of the Insolvency Act 1986 is immediately triggered.
-Under Section 127, directors are forbidden from taking several actions, including making payments from the company's bank account(s) without 1st obtaining the court's permission.
+The presentation of a Winding up Petition should concern a company director because Section 127 of the Insolvency Act 1986 is immediately triggered.
+Under Section 127, directors are forbidden from taking several actions, including making payments from the company's bank account(s) without first obtaining the court's permission.

-For example, a director would not be able to access the company's bank account to buy a customer a cup of coffee during a business meeting.
+For example, a director would not be able to access the company's bank account to pay preferred suppliers.
 Failure to respond to the Winding up Petition, or obtain a validation order may result in:

 - The freezing of the debtor company's bank account(s)